TaxlabPublic/Taxlab.ApiClient/README.md

 # Taxlab.ApiClient
-A client for connecting to our public API's
+A sample client for connecting to Taxlab's public API's.

+# Requirements

+1.